daskals/Cypress-Spansion-SK-FM4-176L-S6E2CC-Tutorial/README.md

 ---

-## PART 2: Install Required Packs (Better to keep this window open instead open the FM_4 project file and install whatever file is prompted)
+## PART 2: Install Required Packs

+> **Tip:** Keep the Pack Installer open throughout this part.
+Alternatively, you can open the FM4 project file directly and install any missing packs when prompted.

 > The Pack Installer should still be open from Part 1.
 If not, go to **Project → Manage → Pack Installer** in Keil.